 Minors do not apply to associate degree studies.

-If you are enrolled in a career-oriented, technical degree program, you will spend most of your room time learning specific job-related skills.
+If you are enrolled in a career-oriented, technical degree program, you will spend most of your classroom time learning specific job-related skills.
 However, you may pursue computer systems support as a second major.
 Expect the acquisition of a second major to prolong your degree completion.

 If your major is in a significantly different field of study, you may chose instead to add the computer systems support certificate as part of your associate degree program.